matchaxnb/parse-vcard-to-exchange/README.md

 Then follow [this guide](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps) to import the CSV.

-If you need to purge all contacts, after logging-in, do this:
+If you need to purge all contacts, after logging-in, do this in PowerShell:

 ```powershell
 Get-MailContact | Remove-MailContact